 But he said to her, "You speak as one of the foolish women speaks.
 Shall we indeed accept good from God and not accept adversity?"
 In all this Job did not sin with his lips.Job 2:10(NASB)

-Sometime after Satan's first, devastating attacks on Job's family, his fortune and his standing in the community - in chapter 1, we find the next section opens with Job's second trial of faith - chapter 2.
-Once again Satan presented himself before the Lord, Who permitted this enemy of our soul to continue his evil assault on God's unsuspecting servant.
+Sometime after Satan's first, devastating attacks on Job's family, his fortune, and his standing in the community - in chapter 1, we find the next section opens with Job's second trial of faith - chapter 2.
+Once again Satan presents himself before the Lord, Who permits this enemy of our soul to continue his evil assault on God's unsuspecting servant.

-We are granted a little insight into the second dialogue between God and Satan.. who falsely asserted that this distraught man remained true to his faith in God and held fast to his integrity for selfish reasons.
-"Skin for skin!" was Satan's scornful accusation, "a man will give up everything he owns in exchange for his life".
-'A man will sacrifice sons, daughters, wealth and reputation in order to hold on to his life', was Satan's cruelly implied accusation.
+We are granted a little insight into the second dialogue between God and Satan... who falsely asserts that this distraught man remained true to his faith in God and held fast to his integrity for selfish reasons.
+"Skin for skin!" was Satan's scornful accusation, "a man will give up everything he owns in exchange for his life."
+'A man will sacrifice sons, daughters, wealth, and reputation, in order to hold on to his life', was Satan's cruelly implied accusation.

-But this woman was also spiritually naïve, and like Job and his three friends, was to gain a deeper insight into the character of God and wonder of His Person, as Job's trial continued.
-Rather than retaining her integrity, she reacted like a foolish, emotional woman.. allowing her feelings and circumstances to dictate what she said and how she acted, rather than maintaining her trust in God.
+But this woman was also spiritually naïve, and like Job and his three friends, was to gain a deeper insight into the character of God and wonder of His Person as Job's trial continued.
+Rather than retaining her integrity, she reacted foolishly and emotionally... allowing her feelings and circumstances to dictate what she said and how she acted, rather than maintaining her trust in God.

 Although Job did not understand why this evil had befallen him, he did not sin with his lips and refused to blame God for his misfortune - unlike his undiscerning wife.
 Although he longed to have an opportunity to argue his case before God and plead his own righteousness to the Lord, Job had to be brought to an understanding that ALL our human righteousness is as filthy rags before the Lord.

-Although Job longed to have a Mediator - a Days-man between man and God, Who could arbitrate and argue his cause, we rejoice that Jesus is our Mediator and we have been declared righteous, by faith in Him.
-Jesus is our living Redeemer and the righteousness with which we are clothed is a gift of God to men and women of faith - to those who trust in His name - to those who believe His WORD.
+Although Job longed to have a Mediator - a Days-man between man and God Who could arbitrate and argue his cause, we can rejoice that Jesus is our Mediator and we have been declared righteous by faith in Him.
+Jesus is our living Redeemer, and the righteousness with which we are clothed is a gift of God to men and women of faith - to those who trust in His name - to those who believe His WORD.

-Heavenly Father, as I consider the story of Job, I begin to see that there are none that are righteous - not even one, and that only by faith in Your dearly beloved Son, and His righteousness, can we be declared righteous in Your sight.
-Thank You that Jesus is our kinsman-Redeemer - the Days-man for Whom Job longed and our sacrifice for sin.
-Thank You for the lessons we can learn from every character in the book of Job.
+Heavenly Father, as I consider the story of Job, I begin to see that there are none that are righteous - not even one, and that only by faith in Your dearly beloved Son and His righteousness, can we be declared righteous in Your sight.
+Thank You that Jesus is my Kinsman-Redeemer - the Days-man for Whom Job longed and our sacrifice for sin.
+Thank You for the lessons I can learn from every character in the book of Job.
 Help me to make the right choices in my life and to trust You, no matter what circumstances may arise.
 Keep me from speaking foolish words when faced with adversity and thank You that Your grace is always sufficient.
-Help me to live by faith in Your word and not to be swayed by sight or feelings - even when I don't understand.. this I ask in Jesus' name, AMEN.
+Help me to live by faith in Your Word and not to be swayed by sight or feelings - even when I don't understand.
+This I ask in Jesus' name, AMEN.